zykadelic/zykadelic.github.io/_includes/bio.md

 Hello!
-I’m a web developer with high quality standards, a passion for the craft, and six years of professional experience.
+I’m a web developer with high quality standards, a passion for the craft, and nearly seven years of professional experience.

-The majority of my work is written in *Ruby on Rails*, elegantly presented using leading front end technologies such as *HTML5*, *CSS3*, and *JavaScript / jQuery*.
+I’m fluent in *Ruby on Rails*, *HTML5*, *CSS3*, and *JavaScript / jQuery*.